Conclavoscope - Cardinal Pietro Parolin

 In 2009, he was appointed apostolic nuncio to Venezuela, then, in 2013, Pope Francis appointed him as Vatican Secretary of State, a position he held until the Pope's death in April 2025.
 As Secretary of State, Parolin played a central role in Vatican diplomacy, particularly in the controversial agreement with China on the appointment of bishops and in the rapprochement between the United States and Cuba in 2014.

-In 2014, he was created a cardinal by Pope Francis.
-In 2018, he was elevated to the rank of cardinal-bishop.
-Following the death of Cardinal Giovanni Battista Re, Parolin became the Dean of the College of Cardinal Electors, thus presiding over the 2025 conclave.
+In 2014, Pietro Parolin was created cardinal by Pope Francis.
+In 2018, he was elevated to the rank of cardinal bishop, receiving the suburbicarian title of Albano.
+Following the death of Pope Francis in 2025, he presides over the sessions of the conclave convened on May 7, as the highest-ranking cardinal bishop elector.

 Analysis of Election Chances